mit-quest/necstlab-damage-segmentation/README.md

 1. Once Terraform finishes, you can check the GCP virtual machine console to ensure a virtual machine has been created named `<project_name>-<user_name>` where `<project_name>` is the name of your GCP project and `<user_name>` is your GCP user name.
 1. To infer (segment) the damage of the stacks, SSH into the virtual machine `<project_name>-<user_name>`, start tmux (`tmux`), `cd` into the code directory (`cd necstlab-damage-segmentation`), and run `pipenv run python3 infer_segmentation.py --config-file configurations/inference.yaml`.
 1. Once inference has finished, you should see the folder `<gcp_bucket>/inferences/<inference_ID>-<timestamp>` has been created and populated, where `<inference_ID>` was defined in `configurations/inference.yaml`.
 1. Use Terraform to terminate the appropriate GCP virtual machine (`terraform destroy`).
 Once Terraform finishes, you can check the GCP virtual machine console to ensure a virtual machine has been destroyed.

-## Preparing a dataset for training and testing of a segmentation model

-Prerequisite artifacts:
-* Annotated stacks (in a GCP bucket) that we will use to create the dataset
-* A dataset configuration file (on your local machine)

-Infrastructure that will be used:
-* A GCP bucket where the segmented stacks will be accessed from
-* A GCP bucket where the prepared dataset will be stored
-* A GCP virtual machine to run the training on

-### Workflow

-1. If the stacks are not in a GCP bucket, see the previous workflow `Copying the raw data into the cloud for storage and usage`.
-1. Use Terraform to start the appropriate GCP virtual machine (`terraform apply`).
-1. Once Terraform finishes, you can check the GCP virtual machine console to ensure a virtual machine has been created named `<project_name>-<user_name>` where `<project_name>` is the name of your GCP project and `<user_name>` is your GCP user name.
-1. To create a dataset, SSH into the virtual machine `<project_name>-<user_name>`, start tmux (`tmux`), `cd` into the code directory (`cd necstlab-damage-segmentation`), and run `pipenv run python3 prepare_data.py --config-file configurations/data_preparation.yaml`.
-1. Once dataset preparation has finished, you should see the folder `<gcp_bucket>/datasets/<dataset_ID>-<timestamp>` has been created and populated, where `<dataset_ID>` was defined in `configurations/data_preparation.yaml`.
-1. Use Terraform to terminate the appropriate GCP virtual machine (`terraform destroy`).
-Once Terraform finishes, you can check the GCP virtual machine console to ensure a virtual machine has been destroyed.

 ## Testing a segmentation model